Egorikhin/angular/aio/content/guide/attribute-directives.md

 The `import` statement specifies an additional `ElementRef` symbol from the Angular `core` library:

-You use the `ElementRef` in the directive's constructor to [inject](guide/dependency-injection) a reference to the host DOM element, the element to which you applied `appHighlight`.
+You use the `ElementRef` in the directive's letructor to [inject](guide/dependency-injection) a reference to the host DOM element, the element to which you applied `appHighlight`.